In this Article

 In most cases, the size of the unborn baby influences an early or late baby bump.
 In case the unborn baby is small in size, the baby bump may be seen later than usual, and in case of a big size baby, it may show up early.

 11. Water Retention

-Some women along with their hands, legs and face may retain water in the lower belly too.
+Some women may experience water retention in the lower belly, along with the hands, legs and face.
 This may make the belly look big.

-Wearing tight fit clothes especially around the belly area during pregnancy makes the bump more prominent.
-On the other hand, pregnant women who wear loose fitting clothes, their baby bump may not be easily noticed.
+Wearing tight-fitting clothes, especially around the belly area, during pregnancy makes the bump more prominent.
+On the other hand, the baby bump may not be easily noticed in pregnant women who wear loose-fitting clothes,

 Whether your pregnancy is showing or not doesn’t really matter.
-Sooner or later it will.
-What is more important is to eat healthily and the right amount, sleep well, relax and to avoid stress as much as possible.
+Sooner or later, it will.
+What is more important is to eat healthy, sleep well, relax and to avoid stress as much as possible.
 Giving birth to a healthy baby should be your goal during pregnancy, and everything other than that should be trivial.